 A Non-Disclosure Agreement’s duration can vary depending on what you are using it for.
-There is no standard length of time – you could set the term for one year, two years, five years or indefinitely (in perpetuity).
+There is no standard length of time – you could set the term for one year, two years, five years or indefinitely.
 Our template includes a field where you can change the term to suit your requirements.

 What is confidential information?

 Confidential information can be almost anything.
 It can include a business idea, concept, plan, strategy, design, process, financial information, customer information or a trade secret.

 It can take the form of documents, graphics, text, data, files, designs, drawings, technical specifications, systems, processes…and the list goes on.
 You get the idea!

 Confidential information can be any information that is not public knowledge and that the holder of the information wishes to keep private.

 What information is not protected by a Non-Disclosure Agreement?

 You cannot protect all types of information with a Non-Disclosure Agreement.
 Information that is already public knowledge or becomes known through no fault of the receiving party cannot be protected by a Non-Disclosure Agreement (e.g. information disclosed and obtained from a third party).